AddoAndrew/My-Projects/README.md

 •	Machined the parts using a HAAS CNC machine, ensuring precision and quality in fabrication.

-3D FDM printer design and development
+**3D FDM printer design and development**

-Objective: To design, develop, and fabricate a functional 3D FDM printer by repurposing an existing CNC machine frame and controller
+**Objective**: To design, develop, and fabricate a functional 3D FDM printer by repurposing an existing CNC machine frame and controller

 •	Assembled the CNC machine frame to serve as the foundation for the 3D printer.